 Managing Transaction risk

-For larger size loans particularly in individual loans, MFI may resort to taking some security such as personal guarantees, taking post-dated cheques or even some assets.
+For larger size loans particularly in individual loans, MFI may resort to taking some security such as personal guarantees, taking post-dated cheques, or even some assets.
 These guarantees and securities also help in managing transaction risks.

 Once the loan has been approved the disbursement has to take place strictly in accordance with the organization policies.
-MFIs have policies of disbursement through cheque or cash, disbursement to take place only at branch or lonely at group meetings, signatures of clients to be taken at the time of disbursement, issuing of passbook and issue of repayment schedule at the time of disbursement.
+MFIs have policies of disbursement through cheque or cash, disbursement to take place only at a branch or lonely at group meetings, signatures of clients to be taken at the time of disbursement, issuing of passbook and issue of repayment schedule at the time of disbursement.
 Again a clear disbursement procedure can help in controlling frauds or corruption at the time of disbursement and can control transaction risk.

 Managing Portfolio Risk

 For managing portfolio risk it is very important that MFI diversifies its portfolio.
 Funding/assessing agencies consider a concentrated portfolio as a big risk.
 The portfolio may be concentrated geographically or in a particular trade or with a particular group of people.
 Whenever the portfolio is concentrated over any parameter, it increases the risk.
 Failure or adversity with the particular parameter on which the portfolio is concentrated can seriously impact the MFI.
 If the portfolio of the organization is diversified geographically, or usage of loan it reduces the risk.
-For example if the 100% of portfolio of the organization is in agriculture in one or two blocks of a district then in case of drought or crop failure for any other reasons will impact 100% of MFIs.
+For example, if 100% of the portfolio of the organization is in agriculture in one or two blocks of a district then in case of drought or crop failure for any other reasons will impact 100% of MFIs.
 Similarly, if an MFI has a major proportion of its portfolio in a particular city then in any adverse situation such as bandh or riots will impact a major proportion of the MFIs portfolio.
-Therefore it is important that MFIs keep their portfolio diversified so that impact on a particular parameter will impact only limited proportion of the MFIs total portfolio.
+Therefore it is important that MFIs keep their portfolio diversified so that impact on a particular parameter will impact only a limited proportion of the MFIs total portfolio.

-Credit risk is definitely the most common risk for the MFIs but the with the right policy framework, it can be kept under acceptable levels.
+Credit risk is definitely the most common risk for the MFIs but with the right policy framework, it can be kept under acceptable levels.
 But credit risk is not the only risk that MFIs face.

-Part 2 of this article can be viewed by clicking the link below :
+Part 2 of this article can be viewed by clicking the link below: